phoenix-tools/BladeMasterJS/README.md

 * Prominently displays the current user's BNB balance as well as its converted values in USD and SKILL
 * Shows user BNB fee expenditure for the Cryptoblades game in the following ranges: 24 hours, 7 days, 31 days.
 * Adds a battle calculator overlay that shows win percentage (must hover mouse over weapon to begin calculations)
+* Adds a fight history breakdown that shows wins, losses, SKILL payouts, and BNB Fees over a 24 hours, 7 day, 31 day, and last 1000 fights view.

 ## Feature Screenshots